jphalimi/PythonForMIC/Doc/glossary.rst

       The type of a Python object determines what kind of object it is; every object has a type.
 An object's type is accessible as its :attr:`__class__` attribute or can be retrieved with ``type(obj)``.

-   view
-      The objects returned from :meth:`dict.keys`, :meth:`dict.values`, and :meth:`dict.items` are called dictionary views.
-They are lazy sequences that will see changes in the underlying dictionary.
-To force the dictionary view to become a full list use ``list(dictview)``.
-See :ref:`dict-views`.

    virtual machine
       A computer defined entirely in software.
 Python's virtual machine